Heart Foundation What Australia Wants study: community call to live locally in walkable neighbourhoods

 We have made the full report publicly available so it can be used to help drive change in the places where we live and positively influence the creation of more places that support and promote health and wellbeing of all Australians.

-We encourage you to share this with your colleagues, broader network and contacts, as well as use the findings to complement your own work.
+We encourage you to share these resources with your colleagues, broader network and contacts, as well as use the findings to complement your own work.

-To ensure the latest version is always in circulation, we ask that you please direct everyone to this page to download the report themselves.
+To ensure the latest versions are always in circulation, we ask that you please direct everyone to this page to download the reports themselves.